Call

 10. Budget

-The NRF/DSI does not currently have dedicated funds for SA involvement in LSST.
+The DSTI does not currently have dedicated funds for SA involvement in LSST.

 11. Equity, Transformation and Human Capacity Development